.NET 4 Baby Steps: Part IV - Observer

 {

-List<IObserver<GPSPosition>> observers = new List<IObserver<GPSPosition>>();
+private readonly List<IObserver<GPSPosition>> observers = new List<IObserver<GPSPosition>>();

-Random random = new Random();
+private readonly Random random = new Random();

 public GPSPosition Position { get; set; }

-private GPSPosition boundry;
+private GPSPosition boundary;

 public GPSSensor()